soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/find-and-release-quarantined-messages-as-an-administrator.md

 # Find and release quarantined messages as an administrator

 This topic describes how Exchange Online and Exchange Online Protection (EOP) admins can find, release, and report on quarantined messages in the Exchange admin center (EAC).
-Office 365 directs messages to quarantine either because they were identified as spam or they matched a transport rule.
+Office 365 directs messages to quarantine either because they were identified as spam or they matched a mail flow rule (also known as a transport rule).

 Use the Security &amp; Compliance Center instead of the EAC to complete any of these tasks as well as view and work with messages that were sent to quarantine because they contain malware.
 For more information, see [Quarantine email messages in Office 365](https://support.office.com/article/Quarantine-email-messages-in-Office-365-4c234874-015e-4768-8495-98fcccfc639b).